Less is More: Towards Simple Graph Contrastive Learning: Experiments

 \subsection{Ablation and Hyperparameter Analysis}

 To illustrate the complementary roles of the two encoders, the GCN captures structural features with their inherent noise, while the MLP isolates feature noise, together producing complementary views.
 An ablation study on the Cora, Chameleon, Roman, and Arxiv-year datasets (\cref{tab:ablation_studies}) shows that GCN-GCN and MLP-MLP both underperform relative to GCN-MLP, confirming the effectiveness of combining structurally informed and feature-based views.
 For the selection of key hyperparameters, we largely follow existing literature or the common practice of the GNN/GCL community. \paragraph{Feature dimension} In the GCN-MLP model, the linear layers in both the GCN and MLP expand the feature dimension, thereby increasing representation capacity and enabling the model to capture more complex patterns, as discussed in \cite{Teng2023GraphACL}.
 As shown in \cref{fig:feature_dim}, enlarging the feature dimension consistently improves performance on both homophilic and heterophilic graphs, with especially pronounced gains on the latter. \paragraph{The number of GCN layers} In the GCN-MLP model, we study the effect of the number of GCN layers $k$ on both homophilic and heterophilic graphs, as shown in \cref{fig:GCN_layers}.
 On heterophilic graphs, performance may improve as $k$ increases, since deeper propagation helps reduce the cosine similarity between features and structural noise (as in \Cref{ob:tac}), thereby enhancing the benefit of combining the two views.
 In contrast, on homophilic graphs (e.g., Computer), increasing $k$ aggregates class-consistent signals and suppresses noise, so structural and feature information are already strongly correlated.
 As a result, the advantage of combining the two views becomes limited.
 Notably, most of the performance gain on heterophilic graphs occurs from $k=1$ to $k=2$, while further increases yield diminishing returns.
-This suggests that a moderate choice such as $k=2$, consistent with common practice \citep{kipf2017semi}, is sufficient to reduce structural noise and achieve strong performance without increasing model complexity.
+This suggests that a moderate choice such as $k=2$, consistent with common practice \citep{kipf2017semi}, is sufficient to reduce structural noise and achieve strong performance without increasing model complexity. \paragraph{Augmentation \& Negative sampling techniques} To access whether GCN-MLP benefits from additional training tricks, we further evaluate it with two common operations: data augmentation (e.g., edge removal and node-feature masking) and negative sampling using the InfoNCE loss adopted in GRACE, on both homophilic and heterophilic datasets. \Cref{tab:GCN_mlp_aug_neg} shows that these techniques yield performance comparable to our original model, indicating that GCN-MLP already operates close to its optimal capacity without relying on either augmentation or negative sampling.
+This aligns with the principle of Occam’s Razor, which favors simpler models when additional complexity does not offer clear benefits.
+Our augmentation-free and negative-sample-free design therefore remains lightweight, effective, and efficient while maintaining strong performance.